dataluscorp/browser/docs/contributing/contribution_quickref.rst

 Install dependencies (non-Windows)
 ----------------------------------

-Firefox provides a mechanism to install all dependencies; in the source tree:
+Datalus provides a mechanism to install all dependencies; in the source tree:

 .. code-block:: shell